spicyjack/public/notes/mojolicious.md

 The flow of a _Mojolicious_ application is outlined in the _Mojolicious::Guides::Growing_ POD document, in the section "A birds-eye view"

-## Basic Operations ##
-Create a _Mojolicious::Lite_ app; note that _Mojolicious::Lite_ doesn't use app names.

-    mojo generate lite_app

-Create a full _Mojolicious_ app, with an app name (app object name)

-    mojo generate app <App name>

-Start a _Mojolicious::Lite_ app

-    ./myapp.pl daemon

-Start a _Mojolicious::Lite_ app using the `morbo` development web server, which will reload the web app automagically when you make changes to it

-    morbo ./myapp.pl

-Get a list of routes in a _Mojolicious::Lite_ app

-    ./myapp.pl routes

-Start a daemonized _Mojolicious_ app

-    script/<name of app> daemon

-Start a full _Mojolicious_ app under `morbo`

-    morbo script/<name of app>

-Start a _Mojolicious_ app meant to run under CGI

-    script/<name of app> cgi

-Start a _Mojolicious_ app meant to run under PCGI

-    script/<name of app> pcgi

-See a list of routes for a _Mojolicious_ app

-    script/<name of app> routes

-See a full list of help options for a _Mojolicious_ app

-    script/<name of app>

-Fatpacking a _Mojolicious_ app

-    fatpack pack bin/app.psgi > app.packed.psgi

-Starting a fatpacked _Mojolicious_ app

-    chmod 744 script.packed
-    script.packed daemon

 ## Mojolicious Configuration ##
 You can create configuration files that _Mojolicious_ will read when it starts up, via the _Mojolicious::Plugin::Config_ class.
 Use the `plugin()` method to